Training Fund

 Graduate Students, Post-doctoral Researchers and Clinical Fellows

-Each of the 15 to 20 trainees selected annually to join our Center’s Stem Cell Training Program is supported through a $50,000-$90,000 fellowship, which is funded through a combination of resources.
+Each of the 15 to 20 trainees selected annually to join our center’s Stem Cell Training Program is supported through a $50,000-$90,000 fellowship, which is funded through a combination of resources.

 While the majority of our trainees are funded through a CIRM grant for research training, philanthropy provides support for additional trainees beyond the grant as there are more qualified candidates than available grant-funded fellowships.